campswim/veloraptors/README.md

 ## Review of the Zine Theme

-A powerful theme that generally works out of the box, Zine's WordPress setup is complicated, producing a steep learning curve, especially for less experienced WordPress developers and administrators, and its implementation is buggy.
+A powerful theme that generally works out of the box, Zine's WordPress setup is complicated, resulting in a steep learning curve (especially for less experienced WordPress developers and administrators), and its implementation is buggy, requiring several fixes and the submission of several service tickets.

-- The login/out feature, while sometimes buggy--resulting in poor formatting in mobile, the rendering of two login forms after a failed login attempt, and the failure to login from time to time without first clearing cookie--it works as expected.
-- Submitting tickets to the developer always resulted in a response, though those responses were typically restricted to an expression of gratitude and a promise to include a fix in the next update.
-- The checkout page's layout allowed several sections to overflow the viewport in mobile.
-- The Simple Calendar plugin's calendar's navigation arrows didn't render reliably and had to be modified.